 This data can include login details, newsletter signups, addresses and payment or personal information.

 A more secure website brings with it SEO benefits.
 Google gives websites with encrypted connections a slight ranking boost.
 This will give you an edge over your competitors whose sites are unencrypted.

-4. Improved performance
+Improved website performance

+A website revamp is a perfect time to work on the load times of your website.
 Google and other search engines penalise websites that load slowly.
-Your website users are also not likely not stay on your site if they wait too long for it to load.
+Your website users are also not likely to stay on your site if they wait too long for it to load.

-By optimising images, which normally add a lot of “weight” to a website, your revamped website will load much faster.
+By optimising images, which normally add a lot of “weight” to a website, your revamped website will load much faster

 This will create a better experience for your users and lead to better conversion rates (for example, a prospect submitting an enquiry from a contact form).